swkkd/gowebapi/docs/AnalysisTemplateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AnalysisTemplateGetSecurityEntryByName**
-> SecurityEntry AnalysisTemplateGetSecurityEntryByName(ctx, name, webId, optional)
+> SecurityEntry AnalysisTemplateGetSecurityEntryByName(a.client.ctx, name, webId, optional)
 Retrieve the security entry associated with the analysis template with the specified name.

 ### Required Parameters